-There are jellies in all U.S. waters.
+There are jellies in all U.S. marine waters.
 There are increasing number of reports of box jellies in the Caribbean and Florida but they can be found over much of the southeastern seaboard.
 Box jellies washed up along the New Jersey shore last fall.

 Are jelly stings ever fatal?
 Are they debilitating?